 Nate is the CEO of the Global Resilience Partnership.
 Previously, he led GRP’s resilience innovation investments with oversight across the technical work teams as GRP’s Program Director.
 Prior to joining GRP, he was the Global Research Coordinator at the CGIAR Research Program on Water, Land and Ecosystems and held various positions in the water sector and private sector.
 He has 16 years’ experience spanning over 30 countries.
 He contributes to numerous international forums and initiatives including as a lead author in the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES), an IPCC Expert Reviewer, an advisory board member of the Economist Sustainability Summit, an Obama Foundation mentor, a member of the Expert working group on Adaptation and Resilience at Climate Bonds Initiative, a member of the RISK Award Jury with Munich Re Foundation and as a working group member of the World Economic Forum’s Global Risk Report.
 Nate holds a PhD in Geography from King’s College London and has published two books and authored over 55 scientific publications and reports.
 He is a Senior Visiting Fellow in the Department of Geography at KCL, a Visiting Fellow at the University of East Anglia Water Security Centre and a Fellow of the Royal Geographic Society.

-As Design and Impact lead, Simone manages the design, operationalization and implementation of the Global Resilience Partnership’s programme wide monitoring, evaluation and learning activities.
+As Head of Programmes, Simone manages the design, operationalization and implementation of the Global Resilience Partnership’s programming – including monitoring, evaluation and learning activities.
 Previously, she worked at ICRISAT in Nairobi and the evaluation department of the Netherlands Ministry of Foreign Affairs.
 She holds a PhD in Development Economics from Wageningen University and has a background in Development Studies, Cultural Anthropology and Business Studies.

 Jesper’s focus is on change management and creative disruption.
 He manages and coordinates a small team of experts from various fields.
 He provides oversight and leadership for GRP’s work on developing, improving, and scaling initiatives by the GRP challenge winners as well as external initiatives and ideas.
 He is the co-founder of a few businesses.
 He has held various positions in the development sector and private sector and has been an adviser and consultant to a wide range of organisations and companies.
 Jesper holds an MBA from the International Institute for Management Development (IMD), Lausanne.